At a Glance

 STACKING POLICY IS A TRAP

-DO NOT take any other financing while you have an Idea Financial line open.
-I took a small equipment loan from a completely different lender for $8K and Idea Financial froze my $150K line.
-FROZE IT.
-I had $95K in available credit that I needed for Q4 inventory and they just shut it down.
-When I called they said their agreement prohibits "additional financing without prior approval."
-The approval process took 2 weeks and they ultimately said no. Lost a major wholesale deal because of this.
-AVOID.
+DO NOT take any other financing while you have an Idea Financial line open!!!
+I took a small $8K equipment loan from a COMPLETELY DIFFERENT lender and they froze my $150K line.
+I had $95K available that I needed for Q4 inventory and they just shut it down?!?!
+When I called they said I needed "prior approval" for any additional financing.
+Took 2 weeks to review and they said NO. Lost a major wholesale deal.
+I am livid.
+AVOID AVOID AVOID.

 Write a Review